-- 5.1 Engage and collaborate with local schools to assist students and families in understanding and planning for climate change. - 5.2 Support local delivery of community resilience programs such as the Red Cross Climate Ready Communities. - 5.3 Establish a Town of Gawler Climate Change Open Day.
-Engage with Renew Australia on promoting Gawler best practice climate solutions as part of Sustainable House Day, where residents can tour participating households and businesses to hear from local champions, see solutions for climate adaptation and reducing emissions. - 5.4 Participate in consultation and advocacy opportunities that assist Council and our local community in contributing to a safer climate and to prepare for continuing climate change impacts.
+- 5.1 Engage and collaborate with local schools to assist students and families in understanding and planning for climate change for households. - 5.2 Support local delivery of community resilience programs such as the Red Cross Climate Ready Communities. - 5.3 Establish a Town of Gawler Climate Change Open Day (for example: Sustainable House Day) where residents can tour participating households and businesses to hear from local champions, see solutions for climate adaptation and reducing emissions. - 5.4 Participate in consultation and advocacy opportunities that assist Council and our local community in contributing to a safer climate and to prepare for continuing climate change impacts.